historical-theology/gopher/README.md

 Chiefly, hosting the Gopher Hole is a hobby exercise. coreystephan.com remains the source of truth.
 Yet, I have no qualm with anyone reading the same content in my Gopher Hole.

-Hosted on a Raspberry Pi 4 running FreeBSD 14
+Hosted on a Raspberry Pi 4 running FreeBSD 14 via Gophernicus